 Mechanical compression of the nerves, per se, causes only motor deficits and altered sensation but not the pain.

-Chronic nerve root compression can induce axon ischemia, decrease venous return, promote plasma protein extravasation, and cause local inflammation.
+In addition to this, the chronic nerve root compression can induce axon ischemia, decrease venous return, promote plasma protein extravasation, and cause local inflammation.

 Indications for Epidural Steroid Injections